From Burnout to Business Owner

 9 times out of 10, it’s because they cannot or will not prioritize.

-- Instead of investing time into their business, they spend hours scrolling through Facebook.
+- Instead of investing time into their business, they spend hours scrolling Facebook.

-- Instead of investing money in their business, they blow it on shoes or the newest Prada bag.
+- Instead of investing money in their business, they blow it on shoes or electronics (okay, guilty as charged!).

 - Instead of continuing to make a little progress each day, they lose momentum and give up.